nightfrost/JobScraper/README.md

 python scraper.py
 ```

-The script will iterate through all job categories and store job postings in the `JobIndexPostings` table.
+The script will iterate through all job categories and store job postings in the `JobIndexPostingsExtended` table.

+### Advanced Keyword Extraction

+- Uses the best available spaCy models for Danish and English (NER and noun chunks)
+- Integrates [YAKE](https://github.com/LIAAD/yake) and [RAKE](https://github.com/csurfer/rake-nltk) for multi-word keyphrase extraction
+- Uses the job category as a domain-specific keyword
+- All extracted keywords are stored in the `Keywords` column

 ## Database Table